-How to Use Past Papers Effectively During Revision
+How To Use Past Papers Effectively During Lockdown

-With the exam season slowly creeping up, it won’t be long until revision timetables, notes and flashcards start making an appearance.
 Past papers and mark schemes are often overlooked by students – however, used effectively, they are a very useful tool.
-Here are a few tips on making good use of past papers during your revision and preparation for exams.
+Here are a few tips on making good use of past papers during lockdown.

 Once you’ve finished learning the entire syllabus, it can be tempting to ignore past papers entirely.
 However, having a go at exam-style questions once you’ve studied a specific topic is a useful revision strategy.
 Whether this is through end-of-topic tests or at the end of a chapter in a textbook, attempting questions in this way ensures you can actively recall information.
 It may also highlight any areas you are not so comfortable with.